jnmclarty/fapple/README.md

 ## Usage

-0. Have a list of passwords you want to try, assign them to the candidates variable in passlist.py
+1. Have a list of passwords you want to try, assign them to the candidates variable in passlist.py
+2. Assign something to the newpassword variable in bforcer.py
-1. Turn on itunes.
+3. Turn on itunes.
-2. Calibrate mouse positions.
+4. Calibrate mouse positions.
     Use getcurpos.py to get the x & y coordinates of thethree buttons and one text field, in iTunes that one would click while trying a password.